linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 🫥🥰🫥🥰🫥🥰🫥🥰🫥🫥🥰🫥😍🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥😊☺️😊☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥😌🫥☺️🫥☺️

-To meet your request for a revised solution where user details are deleted from the database whether access is granted or denied, I will update the necessary scripts to include MongoDB cleanup (deleting user details) after each authentication attempt.
-Here is the updated solution:
+Here's the updated version of the solution with the requested changes to the `send_email_verification.sh` script.
+This includes handling email verification in the `send_email_verification.sh` script, ensuring the user data is deleted from the MongoDB database after the email verification attempt, regardless of whether SSH access is granted or denied.

 ---